SOLIDUS

 Proof of good Silver

-Collectors love the distinctive look of the Roman serrated Denarii.
-Derived from the Latin word "serratus", the saw-edge was used to prove good silver content.
+Collectors love the distinctive look of the Roman Republic's serrated Denarii.
+Derived from the Latin word "serratus", the saw-edge was probably evidence of a good silver content and was very popular with the barbarian tribes.
 Struck over a period of approx. 65 years (ca. 118-53 BC) the serrated Denarii testify the Roman ingenuity and are seen today as especially charming.